 timeline for the provision of system data required to perform the studies;

-studies by the HVDC system owner or DC-connected power park module owner to demonstrate the expected steady-state and dynamic performance in accordance with the requirements set out in Titles II, III and IV;
+studies by the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner to demonstrate the expected steady-state and dynamic performance in accordance with the requirements set out in Titles II, III and IV;

 conditions and procedures including the scope for registering equipment certificates; and

-conditions and procedures for use of relevant equipment certificates, issued by an authorised certifier, by the DC- connected power park module owner.
+conditions and procedures for use of relevant equipment certificates, issued by an authorised certifier, by the asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner.

-The relevant system operator shall make publicly available the allocation of responsibilities to the HVDC system owner or DC-connected power park module owner and to the system operator for compliance testing, simulation and monitoring.
+The relevant system operator shall make publicly available the allocation of responsibilities to the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner and to the system operator for compliance testing, simulation and monitoring.

 The relevant system operator may partially or totally assign the performance of its compliance monitoring to third parties.
 In this case, the relevant system operator shall ensure compliance with Article 10 by appropriate confidentiality commitments with the assignee.

-The relevant system operator shall not unreasonably withhold any operational notification in accordance with Title V, if compliance tests or simulations cannot be performed as agreed between the relevant system operator and the HVDC system owner or DC-connected power park module owner due to reasons which are in the sole control of the relevant system operator.
+The relevant system operator shall not unreasonably withhold any operational notification in accordance with Title V, if compliance tests or simulations cannot be performed as agreed between the relevant system operator and the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner due to reasons which are in the sole control of the relevant system operator.

 The relevant system operator shall provide the relevant TSO when requested the compliance test and simulation results referred to in this Chapter.